cfpb/hmda-platform-ui/README.md

 ### Using the back-end API

-To view the full application with the backe-end API please follow the instructions found under the "Building and Running" heading of the [HMDA platform README](https://github.com/cfpb/hmda-platform).
+To view the full application with the back-end API please follow the instructions found under the "Building and Running" heading of the [HMDA platform README](https://github.com/cfpb/hmda-platform).

 ## How to test the software